Colin-J-Emmanuel/Music-Recommendation-System/README.md

 # Music-Recommendation-System
-Using Linear Algebra and API integration to build a music recommendation system for Spotify
+Building a personalized music recommendation system using a combination of content-based and collaborative filtering techniques, linear Algebra, API integration, and probabilistic techniques.
+API used: Spotify Web API.

 --Project objectives, overview, and set-up instructions will be posted here--